cloudmailin/docs.cloudmailin.com/content/receiving_email/signed_http_requests.md

+---
+title: Signed HTTP Requests in the Original Format
+description: |
+  Previously CloudMailin allowed you to sign HTTP requests using a hash based algorithm.
+That approach is now deprecated and we recommend you used HTTPS and Basic Authentication instead.
+---

-## Signed Requests
+## The Original format and MD5 Signed Requests (Deprecated)

 > The original POST format also includes a signature parameter.
+We no longer
-> We no longer recommend the use of this signature and instead we recommend HTTPS and basic authentication.
+> recommend the use of this signature and instead we recommend
+> [HTTPS and basic authentication].

+[HTTPS and basic authentication]: /receiving_email/securing_your_email_url_target/

 When an email is posted to your web server by the original POST format it will be signed to enable you to check that the message was received by CloudMailin